westeras/hdp-es-cb-demo/README.md

 This project contains an integrated Twitter/Kafka/Storm workflow.
 To run:

-Setup
+Setup Project

+1. fork project
-1. clone project
+2. clone your fork of the project to your machine
+3. add this project as the upstream source

+    ```sh
+    git remote add upstream https://github.com/westeras/hdp-es-cb-demo
+    ```
+4. create a branch for yourself

+    ```sh
+    git branch [branch-name]
+    git checkout [branch-name]
+    ```

+Setup Storm Topology

-2. add a twitter4j.properties with consumer and api keys and secrets
+1. add a twitter4j.properties with consumer and api keys and secrets
-3. open topology.properties and change values to match your system
+2. open topology.properties and change values to match your system
-4. cd into hdp-es-cb-demo, run 'mvn clean package'
+3. cd into hdp-es-cb-demo, run 'mvn clean package'
-5. create a Kafka topic matching your value for 'topic' in topology.properties
+4. create a Kafka topic matching your value for 'topic' in topology.properties

 To run